paccionesawyer/Drawing-Robotic-Arm/README.md

 ### Installing

 Simply download the files in this repository and first run the code on the WIO Terminal using the Arduino IDE.
-Then run the SPIKE PRIME Code in REPL or the IDE that can be found here, [SPIKE PRIME IDE](https://github.com/chrisbuerginrogers/ME35_21).
+Then run the SPIKE PRIME Code in REPL or the IDE that can be found here, [SPIKE PRIME IDE](https://github.com/chrisbuerginrogers/ME35_21)

-### Setup Notes

 ## Demo